mosTavassoli/IS-SunTech/ReportAsIs.md

 ## Products, services

 Bronze is the only manufacturer of WoodStock sheets in Iran.
 The main extruding product at Bronze Plast Salon is polywood Sheets, These sheets, which make up the bulk of our products are among the most commonly used materials in the world of door panel and parcel shelves.
-The above mentioned sheets were imported from outside the country, By launching an extruding machine and producing these sheets in the bronze company, In order to self-sufficiency and to prevent the withdrawal of currency from the company, a significant step was taken.In most products of the company, wood composite sheets are used to produce the final products.
+The above mentioned sheets were imported from outside the country, By launching an extruding machine and producing these sheets in the bronze company, In order to self-sufficiency and to prevent the withdrawal of currency from the company, a significant step was taken.
+In most products of the company, wood composite sheets are used to produce the final products.

 The bronze laboratory began its operation at an area of ​​about 40 square meters, with the launch of the Bronze Company, with only one device to test the impact of the free fall of plastic parts.
 At the same time as the development of bronze company, a number of test methods and devices of this laboratory were added and devices such as Tensile, HDT / VICAT, Oven, Chambers, environmental conditions and … were added to the laboratory equipment.